 Veteran Colonel Abhay Mall recalls: ‘Having known Ravi since Academy days and commissioning into Regiment of Artillery; and subsequent fortune of being together on numerous occasions while on postings and training courses; where we shared great bonding and I take pride in being associated with him.
 Ravi is a very sincere, hardworking with perceptive mind and focused individual.
 He has been a gifted and result oriented leader, highly competent and well accomplished person; rising to the highest position to head the Regiment of Artillery.
 Our heartiest congratulations to Ravi on having achieved huge laurels during his distinguished career; and best wishes for the second innings.‘

 Lieutenant General VS Sreenivas, PVSM, VSM** writes:- ‘Ravi, my dear friend and I joined Sainik School Korukonda in 1971 – with our roll numbers 1062 and 1063.
 We joined the same NDA course- 61 NDA and then 71 IMA.
-Thereafter we grew together in the Service through promotions, courses, school get-togethers, mutual visits and tenures together in Army Headquarters.
+Thereafter we grew together in the Service through promotions, courses, school get-togethers, mutual visits and tenures together at Army Headquarters.

 I have admired Ravi for his sincerity, simplicity, competence and being a good human being.
 He contributed immensely for the organisation, quietly, without any self projection.
 It is a matter of great pride that an alumnus of our School became the Director General of Artillery.